Are there too many to choose from?

 Then take into account existing accents in your space that you wish to accentuate and choose colours that combine nicely with them, such as a harmonious link to a work of art or painting, a carpet, certain pieces of furniture or decorative accessories.

-This space shows a selection from the Fjords collection
+This space shows a selection from the Peruvians collection

 Step 2: Choose the right number of cushions